RunestoneInteractive/RunestoneServer/README_new_book.rst

 you will have to configure web2py to serve your book.

 Assuming you followed the original setup instructions, you should already have a web2py user account and be a member of the instructors group.
-(If now, do so now!)
+(If not, do so now!)

 1. Start web2py and browse to http://127.0.0.1:8000/runestone/appadmin.
 Supply the administrative password you set when you started web2py.